zbchen/aise-verifier/README.md

 ./bin/aise --version

 ## about SV-COMP2024
-It's the first time we try to particapate in SV-COMP, we only focus on a single category "Reachability-Loops", AISE ranked 5th in this category.
+It's the first time we try to particapate in SV-COMP, we only focus on a single category "Reachability-Loops".
+AISE ranked 5th in this category, the results can be found here: (https://sv-comp.sosy-lab.org/2024/results/results-verified/).
 AISE's archive is publicly avaliable in https://doi.org/10.5281/zenodo.10201159.
-AISE's approach is new and it is different with related works.
-Currently AISE has no publications.
-The prototype of AISE is very basic, we just implemented funmental functions, and haven't yet polished the tool at the implementation level.